About our banking sector

 Who banks lend to

-Banks do most of the lending to the non-financial, private sector in New Zealand, whereas direct capital market funding (the issue of corporate bonds) and lending by non-bank lending institutions (NBLIs) together account for only 6% of lending to this sector (figure 2).
+Banks account for most of the lending to households and non-financial businesses in New Zealand, whereas direct capital market funding (the issue of corporate bonds) and lending by non-bank lending institutions (NBLIs) together account for only 6% of lending to these sectors (figure 1).

-Figure 2: Sources of non-financial private sector borrowing (as at 30 September 2021)
+Figure 1: Sources of lending to households and non-financial businesses (as at 30 September 2024)

 The percentage of total bank lending to different sectors is:

-- around 12% to the agriculture sector, with the dairy sector accounting for almost two-thirds of this
+- around 11% to the agriculture sector, with the dairy sector accounting for almost 60 percent of this

 Where banks get their money

-Banks get most of their funding from non-market domestic (within New Zealand) deposits or the domestic wholesale market (figure 4).
+Banks get most of their funding from domestic retail deposits (figure 3).

 Our debts from overseas borrowing

-New Zealand's net external liabilities are high compared to most other developed economies.
-This is as a result of the weak domestic savings rate (figure 5).
+New Zealand's net external liabilities are high compared to most other developed economies (figure 4).
+This is a result of the weak domestic savings rate.
 Offshore bank funding accounts for almost two-thirds of New Zealand's net external liabilities.
 This makes us vulnerable to disruptions in global financial markets.

-However, almost all our debt is hedged into New Zealand dollars, which partially offsets the financial risk as we can provide local currency liquidity if funding risks spike unexpectedly.
-Also, our reliance on short-term funding markets has gone down markedly since the global financial crisis.
+Almost all our debt is hedged into New Zealand dollars, which largely offsets the financial risk as we can provide local currency liquidity if funding risks spike unexpectedly.
+Also, our reliance on short-term funding markets has reduced markedly since the global financial crisis.

-By comparison, bank assets have much higher (longer) maturities due to maturity transformation function of the banks.
+By comparison, bank assets tend to have longer maturities due to the maturity transformation function of the banks.
 That is, their practice of borrowing money on shorter timeframes than they lend money out.

-Around 63% of banks' lending is mortgages with terms of up to 30 years.
-However, these assets have a relatively short time to re-price.
-Around 11% of mortgage loans are floating, and 49% are fixed and due to be re-priced within one year (figure 7).
-About 23% of loans are fixed for a term greater than two years.
+Around 64% of banks' lending is mortgages with terms of up to 30 years, but they have a relatively short time to re-price.
+Around 10% of mortgage loans are floating, and two-thirds are fixed and due to be re-priced within one year (figure 6).
+Only 7% of loans are fixed for a term greater than two years.

-Despite banks hedging most of their interest rate risk, they remain exposed to volatility in offshore funding markets.
-Any increased cost of banks' funds can flow through to retail rates if funding is rolled over (refinanced) at higher prices.
-This risk is partly offset by the core funding ratio, which requires banks to maintain a minimum level of stable funding.
+Banks and their customers will be affected by volatility in offshore funding markets.
+Any increased cost of banks' funds can flow through to retail rates if funding is refinanced at higher prices.
+This risk is partly offset by the core funding ratio requirement, which requires banks to maintain a minimum level of stable funding.
+Banks are required to hold sufficient liquid assets to meet their financial obligations in a period of stress, which increases their resilience to temporary disruptions in funding markets.